hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/notes_of_class_talks_and_lectures/444_notes_taken_down_in_madras.md

 name of freedom — like a bird flitting through a bright room.
 We feel the freedom and feel it has no other cause.
 We cannot go beyond consciousness, therefore we feel we are free.
 We can trace it no further than consciousness.
 God alone feels the real freedom.
-Mahâpurushas (saints) feel themselves identified with God; hence they also feel the real freedom.
+Mahāpurushas (saints) feel themselves identified with God; hence they also feel the real freedom.